DevEzro/tloz-api/README.md

 ```
 pip install -r requirements.txt
 ```

 - 🐳 Run `docker compose` command bellow:
+>[!IMPORTANT]
+Before running the `docker compose` command, If you don't mind or don't want to manage the database with the pgadmin container inside the compose file, just comment the pgadmin section.

 ```
 docker compose up -d
 ```

 >[!NOTE]
 This will start the postgres container inside the compose file.
 By running this, the `init/init.sql` file will create the tables and values of these in the database automatically.

->[!IMPORTANT]
-If you don't want to manage the database with the pgadmin container inside the compose file, just comment the pgadmin section.

 >[!TIP]
 >For those who have already a pgadmin container, you can manage this database by adding it to a new connection, but first you will need to create a docker network.
 For that follow the next steps: